 |Title||Start Date & Time||End Date & Time|

-CU Boulder OIT is working directly with Microsoft to improve the accessibility of Microsoft Teams.
-While this effort is underway, you may want to consider trying alternative messaging applications:
+CU Boulder is working directly with Microsoft to improve the accessibility of Microsoft Teams.
+While this effort is underway, you may want to consider alternatives such as:

 OIT has partnered with Disability Services to provide assistance for accessibility issues related to OIT supported services and we want to hear from you about this service.
 If you need assistance using this service or you have more information about the accessibility of this service that we should share with others, please contact the IT Service Center at firstname.lastname@example.org or at 303-735-4357.